KDE/documentation-docs-kdenlive-org/getting_started/installation.rst

 - As a self-contained executable (Windows: *standalone*; Linux: *appimage*).

 On macOS you can only use the installer version.
-You can install Kdenlive in two different ways:

-- Using an installer
-- As a self-contained executable (Windows: *standalone*; Linux: *appimage*).

-On macOS you can only use the installer version.

 Visit the |download_page| of the Kdenlive web site for up to date information on installing Kdenlive.

 You will find all previous Kdenlive versions in the |attic|.

-You will find all previous Kdenlive versions in the |attic|.

 Minimum System Requirements
-Minimum System Requirements
 ---------------------------

 **Operating system:** 64-bit Windows 7 or newer, Apple macOS 10.15 (Catalina) [1]_ or newer and on M1, 64-bit Linux.
-Please see the details below.

-**CPU:** x86 Intel or AMD; at least one 2 GHz core for SD video, 4 cores for HD video, and 8 cores for 4K video.
 Please see the details below.

 **CPU:** x86 Intel or AMD; at least one 2 GHz core for SD video, 4 cores for HD video, and 8 cores for 4K video.
 Please see the details below.

 **GPU:** OpenGL 2.0 that works correctly and is compatible.
 On Windows, you can also use a card with good, compatible DirectX 9 or 11 drivers.